pheelwell/skoria-site/src/garden/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Irasnian Wastes.md

 ### Flora and Fauna:

 Despite its desolate appearance, the Isranian Wastes are home to a diverse range of flora and fauna.
-Along the [Lifeblood River](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9C%EF%B8%8FIrasnian%20Wastes/Lifeblood%20River), hardy vegetation thrives, fed by the precious water that flows from [Zarinesh's Hand](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9C%EF%B8%8FIrasnian%20Wastes%5CRegions/Zarinesh%27s%20Hand).
+Along the [Lifeblood River](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9C%EF%B8%8FIrasnian%20Wastes/Lifeblood%20River), hardy vegetation thrives, fed by the precious water that flows from [Zarineshs Hand](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9C%EF%B8%8FIrasnian%20Wastes%5CRegions/Zarineshs%20Hand).
 The delta where the river meets the Cold Sea is lush and green, a stark contrast to the barren wasteland that surrounds it.

 Many dangerous creatures have adapted to life in this harsh environment, such as giant scorpions, sand worms, and desert drakes.
 These formidable beasts pose a significant threat to travelers who dare to venture into their territories without proper precautions.